shuklaritvik06/Starpatternproblems/README.md

-This Repo contains all star pattern problems solutions which I have practiced. (.PNG) files have all the patterns .
+This Repo contains  solutions of all the star pattern problems which I have practiced. (.PNG) files have all the patterns .